-(2) Conduct related to other federal or state statute/rule violations:
+(2) Conduct related to other federal or state statute/rule violations: (a) Abusing a client.
+The definition of abuse includes, but is not limited to, intentionally causing physical or emotional harm or discomfort, striking a client, intimidating, threatening or harassing a client, wrongfully taking or appropriating money or property, or knowingly subjecting a client to distress by conveying a threat to wrongfully take or appropriate money or property in a manner that causes the client to believe the threat will be carried out.

-(a) Abusing a client.
-The definition of abuse includes but is not limited to intentionally causing physical harm or discomfort, striking a client, intimidating, threatening or harassing a client. (b) Neglecting a client.
+(b) Neglecting a client.
 The definition of neglect includes but is not limited to carelessly allowing a client to be in physical discomfort or be injured.